ethpandaops/ethereum-package/docs/architecture.md

 We'll explain these phases one by one.

-### Generating EL client data
+### Generating EL and CL client data

 All EL clients require both a genesis file and a JWT secret.
 The exact format of the genesis file differs per client, so we first leverage [a Docker image containing tools for generating this genesis data][ethereum-genesis-generator] to create the actual files that the EL clients-to-be will need.
-This is accomplished by filling in several genesis generation config files found in [the `static_files` directory][static-files].
+This is accomplished by filling in a single genesis generation environment config files found in [`static_files`](../static_files/genesis-generation-config/el-cl/values.env.tmpl).

-The generated output files then get stored in the Kurtosis enclave, ready for use when we start the EL clients.
-The information about these stored files is tracked in [the `el_genesis_data` struct](https://github.com/kurtosis-tech/ethereum-package/blob/main/src/participant_network/prelaunch_data_generator/el_genesis/el_genesis_data.star).
+CL clients, like EL clients also have a genesis and config files that they need.
+This is created at the same time as the EL genesis files.

+Then the validator keys are generated.
+A tool called [eth2-val-tools](https://github.com/protolambda/eth2-val-tools) is used to generate the keys.
+The keys are then stored as a file artifact.

 ### Starting EL clients

 Next, we plug the generated genesis data [into EL client "launchers"](https://github.com/kurtosis-tech/ethereum-package/tree/main/src/participant_network/el) to start a mining network of EL nodes.
 The launchers come with a `launch` function that consumes EL genesis data and produces information about the running EL client node.
 Running EL node information is represented by [an `el_client_context` struct](https://github.com/kurtosis-tech/ethereum-package/blob/main/src/participant_network/el/el_client_context.star).
 Each EL client type has its own launcher (e.g. [Geth](https://github.com/kurtosis-tech/ethereum-package/tree/main/src/participant_network/el/geth), [Besu](https://github.com/kurtosis-tech/ethereum-package/tree/main/src/participant_network/el/besu)) because each EL client will require different environment variables and flags to be set when launching the client's container.

-### Generating CL client data

-CL clients, like EL clients, also have genesis and config files that they need.
-We use [the same Docker image with tools for generating genesis data][ethereum-genesis-generator] to create the necessary CL files, we provide the genesis generation config using templates in [the `static_files` directory][static-files], and we store the generated output files in the Kurtosis enclave in the same way as the EL client genesis files.
-Like with EL nodes, CL genesis data information is tracked in [the `cl_client_context` struct](https://github.com/kurtosis-tech/ethereum-package/blob/main/src/participant_network/el/el_client_context.star).

-The major difference with CL clients is that CL clients have validator keys, so we need to generate keys for the CL clients to use during validation.
-The generation happens using [the same genesis-generating Docker image][ethereum-genesis-generator], but via a call to [a different tool bundled inside the Docker image](https://github.com/protolambda/eth2-val-tools).

 ### Starting CL clients